geekydillip/Beta_UserData_Clean/README.md

 ### "Failed to connect to Ollama"
 - Ensure Ollama is running: `ollama serve`
-- Verify Qwen model is installed: `ollama pull qwen3:4b`
+- Verify Gemma model is installed: `ollama pull gemma3:4b`
 - Check if Ollama is accessible on localhost:11434

 ### "File upload failed"